whya5448/dns-proxy-server/README.md

   "dnsServerPort": 8980 // dns server port, when 0 the default value is used }
 ```

+# Installing it as a service

+	$ docker run defreitas/dns-proxy-server -service=docker

+this way it will start with the **OS**

+if you want to stop

+	$ sudo service dns-proxy-server stop
+	Stopping service…
+	Service stopped

+if you don't want this service anymore

+	$ sudo service dns-proxy-server uninstall

 # Testing the DNS server

 Testing website